MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-Core-on-Windows.md

 - Automatic updates built right into Windows 10
 - Integrates with other software distribution mechanisms like Intune and SCCM

-Limitations
+Limitations:

 MSIX packages run in an application sandbox that virtualizes access to some filesystem and registry locations.

-- All registry changes under HKEY_CURRENT_USER are copied on write to a private per-user, per-app location.
+- All registry changes under HKEY_CURRENT_USER are copied on write to a private, per-user, per-app location.
 Therefore, those values are not available to other applications.
 - Any system-level configuration settings stored in `$PSHOME` cannot be modified.
 This includes the WSMAN configuration.
 This prevents remote sessions from connecting to Store-based installs of